How our Bliss Filters work

 Volker Preusser / Courtesy of Austrian National Tourist Office Vienna during Christmas.

-• Rathaus: More of a fairground than a Christmas market, this is Vienna's largest and busiest incarnation.
+• Christkindlmarkt: More of a fairground than a Christmas market, this is Vienna's largest and busiest incarnation.
 Located on the large town square between Rathaus and Burgtheater, the Wiener Christkindlmarkt is by far the largest and probably best known Christmas market in Vienna.
 There's a large Christmas tree in front of the townhall, skating and adorned trees in the park, but be prepared for it to be very crowded.

 • Spittelberg: Probably the most delightful, though often quite packed Christmas market in Vienna, the Spittelberg market is scattered over a series of lanes lined with picturesque early 19th century Biedermeier houses (many of them former brothels, which is the reason the area was spared early 20th century urban renewal).
 Some of the stalls are extensions of the shops and bars of this normally rather sleepy area.